About Summer Tourism in Mountain Destinations

 Recently, due to changes in the behaviour patterns of the consumer and the need for innovative and diversified products, mountain areas have been offering a wide variety of opportunities for nature-based recreation and active tourism all through the year.

-The 8th World Congress on Snow and Mountain Tourism, once again, aims at creating a platform among the various stakeholders for dialogue and shared-vision on how to develop a strategic approach and take action to enhance the potential of the mountain destinations for summer tourism.
+The 8th World Congress on Snow and Mountain Tourism, aimed at creating a platform among the various stakeholders for dialogue and shared-vision on how to develop a strategic approach and take action to enhance the potential of the mountain destinations for summer tourism.

-The objective of this 8th edition of the Congress is to address the most significant aspects of how to strengthen mountain areas as summer tourism destinations.
-The debates will deal with new approaches to diversification, new innovative touristic products, mobile technologies and the role of smart mobile applications, new tendencies in marketing and latest developments in outdoor sports and activities, that make it possible to attract new clientele to mountain tourism, which needs to revamp its summer season, get out of its niche position and open itself up to the world market.
+The objective of this 8th edition of the Congress was to address the most significant aspects of how to strengthen mountain areas as summer tourism destinations.
+The debates dealt with new approaches to diversification, new innovative touristic products, mobile technologies and the role of smart mobile applications, new tendencies in marketing and latest developments in outdoor sports and activities, that make it possible to attract new clientele to mountain tourism destinations, which need to revamp its summer season, get out of its niche position and open itself up to the world market.

-All of this will be discussed at Andorra la Vella in the context of a programme based on case studies and first-hand experiences with a panel of high-profile international speakers and with the direct participation of the audience in the debate that follows each presentation.
+All of this was being discussed in Andorra la Vella in the context of a programme based on case studies and first-hand experiences with a panel of high-profile international speakers and with the direct participation of the audience in the debate that followed each presentation.